 These are four very different types of businesses, and it shows potential leads in each audience segment that there’s a reason they should use this tool.
 By highlighting different use cases, it can increase lead generation for all high-value audiences by appealing to their specific needs instead of just highlighting general stories that would appeal to all.

-Disruptive Digital is paid social agency while a high-level holistic approach to advertising.
+Disruptive Digital is a paid social agency while a high-level holistic approach to advertising.
 Instead of looking at “general best practices” that you could find on ten other blogs in five seconds or less, they offer strategic insights that showcases how they really get their customers result.
 They make case study examples a central part of a large number of their blog posts.

 While these case study examples aren’t on a dedicated landing page, they work by appealing to users more towards the top of the funnel.
 It helps to build trust and establish credibility early while setting their blog posts apart.
 It’s good for their content marketing and lead generation efforts.

-CoSchedule is a well known SaaS content and social media planning and organization tool, and their case studies are phenomenal.
+CoSchedule is a well-known SaaS content and social media planning and organization tool, and their case studies are phenomenal.

 They do a few things well.
 The first is by featuring different types of clients in their case studies.
 In the case study example below, they’re showcasing not a brand, but a University alumni group.